Institutional Debt-to-Income (DTI) Underwriting Model

 3 Rules for Managing Your DTI

-- Aim for the 28/36 Standard: For conventional mortgages, the historical gold standard is a Front-End ratio no higher than 28%, and a Back-End ratio no higher than 36%.
+- Aim for the 28/36 Standard: For conventional mortgages, the institutional benchmark is a Front-End ratio no higher than 28%, and a Back-End ratio no higher than 36%.
 While FHA loans allow higher ratios (up to 43% or even 50% with compensating factors), staying near 36% ensures financial stability.

 - Qualification is not Affordability: The bank's risk tolerance is higher than your budget's reality.
 A 45% DTI on your Gross Income might get you the keys, but it could equal 65% of your Net Take-Home pay after taxes, 401(k) contributions, and health insurance.
 Always stress-test your approval against your net pay.